 - b.
 Restricted net position consists of net position with constraints placed on the use either by external groups, such as creditors, grantors, contributors, or laws or regulations of other governments; or law through constitutional provisions or enabling legislation.
-At June 30, 2023, the School Board reported \$4,371,822 of restricted net position, \$2,739,648 of which was restricted by enabling legislation.
-It is the School Board's policy to use restricted net position prior to the use of unrestricted net position are available for an expense which has been incurred. - c.
+At June 30, 2024, the School Board reported \$4,971,588 of restricted net position, \$3,411,600 of which was restricted by enabling legislation.
+It is the School Board's policy to use restricted net position prior to the use of unrestricted net position when both restricted and unrestricted net position are available for an expense which has been incurred. - c.
 Unrestricted net position consists of all other assets, deferred outflows of resources, liabilities, and deferred inflows of resources that do not meet the definition of "restricted" or "net investment in capital assets."